gsinghjay/fast-api-ci-cd/README.md

    - Includes release dates and version links
    - Keeps an Unreleased section for upcoming changes
    - Links to Git comparisons between versions
+   - Updates changelog even for non-version-bumping changes
+   - Tracks all commits in the Unreleased section
+   - Provides complete history of all changes

 ### Manual Release Commands